 The Erasmus+ programme

-During the last 7 years, more than 4 million teachers and school staff have travelled across Europe.
-They have met their colleagues and peers from other countries, and taken part in international activities, all funded by the Erasmus+ (plus) programme.
+More than 4 million teachers and school staff have travelled across Europe Between 2014 and 2020.
+They have met colleagues and peers from other countries, and have taken part in international activities, all funded by the Erasmus+ (plus) programme.

-There is no excuse not to start planning your next mobility project right away.
+Why not start planning your next mobility project right away?

 Enjoy the article, and remember, if you need assistance with an Erasmus+ project, Europass Teacher Academy is here to help you!